mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "I do."

-"Then I await your decision within the next 500 ticks of Ara's clock[^2].
+"Then I await your decision within the next 500 ticks of Ara[^2].
 I will be back to -"

 [^2]: Clocks on Palinan track divisions of the day in 20,736 "ticks", divided into groups of 12, 144, and 1728.
 One tick is approximately fifteen Earth seconds.